athertahir/aws/Episode_15/15_Working with AWS CodeCommit.md

 3. Paste the updated command into the Terminal window and run it.

-4. Type when prompted to allow a first connection to this remote SSH server.
+4. Type `yes` when prompted to allow a first connection to this remote SSH server.

 Because you are using a key pair for authentication, you will not be